CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 	    blue=0;

-	// Make sure you set your serial terminal to match this
+		// Make sure you set your serial terminal to match this pc.baud(9600);

-	    pc.baud(115200);

-	    //Most I2C devices can cope with 400 kHz bus speed.
-If you have any problems reduce it to 100 kHz
+	    // Most I2C devices can cope with 400 kHz bus speed.
+	    // If you have any problems reduce it to 100 kHz.
-	    //Try changing the I2C speed and seeing what the effect on the speed of the program is.
+	    // Try changing the I2C speed and seeing what the effect on the speed of the program is.

 	    i2c.frequency(400000);
 	    pc.printf("Starting Bus Scan....\r\n");

-	    //Reset and start timer
+	    // Reset and start timer
 	    t.reset();
 	    t.start();

-	    //Address '0' is all call and it is undefined how this would work so we run from address 1 to 127
+	    // Address '0' is all call and it is undefined how this would work so we run from address 1 to 127

 	  for(i = 1; i < 128 ; i++)

 			{

-	//Read one byte from whatever the default read register is from every I2C address.
-If no error then device present.
+			// Read one byte from whatever the default read register is from every I2C address.
+			// i2c.read returns the I2C ACK bit sent by the slave, if anyone answered the call:
+			// 0 on success (ack), non-0 on failure (nack)

-	//Note that while I2C addresses are from 1-127 we need to left shift one bit as the address sent on the I2C bus
+			// Note that while I2C addresses are from 1-127 we need to left-shift one bit
+			// as the address sent on the I2C bus is 8bits
-	//is 8bits with the lowest but indicating if this is a write or read transaction.
+			// with the lowest but indicating if this is a write or read transaction.

-	// Read one byte from address i<<1 and place it in the first element of the array of char 'read_data' if(i2c.read(i<<1, read_data, 1)==0)
+			// The operation i<<1 does the bit shifting.

+			if(i2c.read(i<<1, read_data, 1)==0)
 				{

-	//Print the address at which we found a device as a hex and as a decimal number

-			pc.printf ("I2C device found at address Hex: %x Decimal: %d\r\n",i,i);
+				// Print the address at which we found a device as a hex and as a decimal number pc.printf ("I2C device found at address Hex: %x Decimal: %d\r\n",i,i);

-	//If we find one device at least light the green LED and save its address green=1;
+				// If we find one device at least light the green LED and save its address green=1;
 				address=i;
 				}
-		//Flash the blue LED to show we are scanning - only slow if no devices connected blue=!blue;
+			// Flash the blue LED to show we are scanning - only slow if no devices connected blue=!blue;
 			}

-	    //Stop the timer and report time to scan t.stop();
+	    // Stop the timer and report time to scan t.stop();
 	    pc.printf("Bus scanned in %d ms\r\n",t.read_ms());

-	//If device not found flash red LED quickly
+		// If device not found flash both red & blue LEDs if (address==0){

-	    if (address==0){
 			red=0;green=0;blue=1;
 			while(1){
 				red=!red;
 				blue=!blue;
 				wait(0.25);
 				}
 			}

-	// If we find at least device
+		// If we find at least one device
-	// Flash address using LEDs: Red flashes first digit and blue second
+		// Flash address using LEDs:
+		// Red flashes first digit and blue second

-	    red=0;
-	    blue=0;
+	    red=0;	blue=0;

 	    while(1) {
 		  wait(2);
-		  for (i=0;i<(address/16);i++) {
+		  for (i=0;i<(address/16);i++)
+			{
 			wait(0.25);
 			red=1;
 			wait(0.25);